jfreboud/jfreboud.github.io/_posts/2021-08-06-inside-the-model.markdown

 ## Conclusion

-In this article, we saw that the global structure of a deep-learning $ model $ is in fact an ordered graph of $ layers $ as in the following schema:
+In this article, we saw that the global structure of a deep learning $ model $ is in fact an ordered graph of $ layers $ as in the following schema:

 ![Layer-4](/_assets/images/model/Layer-4.png)